dahavey/WinQUIC/README.md

 # WinQUIC
 WinQUIC is a repository for Windows QUIC transport protocol.
-It will contain our user mode version of the QUIC protocol.
+WinQUIC will contain the source for Windows usermode QUIC transport protocol.